 When you import virtual disks or custom images, you have the option of letting Compute Engine install the guest environment for you.
 However, if you choose not to install the guest environment during the import process, then, to install the guest environment, you must follow the manual steps.

-You are migrating VMs to Compute Engine using Migrate for Compute Engine.
+You are migrating VMs to Compute Engine using Migrate to Virtual Machines.

-You are using an image that doesn't have the guest environment optimizations for local SSD.
+You are using an image that doesn't have the guest environment optimizations for Local SSD disks.

 You have instances that are using an image that is earlier than